Ultra Music Festival: Cancellation due to COVID-19

-2021

-On 21 January 2021, it was reported by Billboard that Ultra 2021 will likely be canceled due to the COVID-19 pandemic.
+On January 21, 2021, it was reported by Billboard that Ultra 2021 will likely be canceled due to the COVID-19 pandemic.
 Obtaining a letter from an attorney stating that Ultra "anticipate[s] that the City will again invoke the Force Majeure clause", and requesting approval from the City of Miami for the event to be moved to March 25–27, 2022.
-A month later, on 21 February, the cancellation was confirmed.
+A month later, on February 21, the cancellation was confirmed.

 2022

 After the move to Virginia Key in 2019 and cancellations due to the COVID-19 pandemic in 2020 and 2021, Ultra Music Festival returned to the Bayfront Park location for the 2022 edition on March 25, 26 and 27, 2022.
 The Phase 1 lineup for the festival was revealed on October 26, 2021, featuring Kygo, Martin Garrix, Nina Kraviz, and Gareth Emery among others.
 Phase 2 of the lineup was revealed on November 17, adding Afrojack (ft.
 MC Ambush), Armin van Buuren, Tiesto and others, with the final lineup revealed on February 1, 2022.
-Hardwell performed as the closing act of the festival after being announced as an "exclusive" guest "present[ing] a highly anticipated performance by one of the most iconic artists in electronic music history".
+Hardwell performed as the closing act of the festival after being announced as an "exclusive" guest "presenting a highly anticipated performance by one of the most iconic artists in electronic music history".

-Attendances
+2024

+Day 1 suspended due to severe weather

+Heavy rains and wind occurred at Bayfront Park around 8 pm on March 22, Day 1 of the Ultra Music Festival.
+The severe weather conditions directly interrupted Tiesto's set due to water damage to his mixer.
+Around 9 pm, all performances were temporarily suspended due to lightning and strong winds, impacting Hardwell, Fisher & Chris Lake Presented Under Construction, Armin van Buuren, etc. Ultra officially suspended all shows for the rest of the day around 10:30 pm.
+It marks the first time in history that Ultra Music Festival has to be entirely shut down due to severe weather.
+The last time the festival was impacted by weather was in 2015 when the organizer shut down more than half of the stages.

+Show resumed, hours extended

+The show resumed not until the next day at 4 pm, with some sets being rescheduled, including Hardwell.

+The show hours were extended on Day 2 from 12 am to 1 am, and Day 3 from 10 pm to 10:30 pm.

+Crowds at the Ultra Main Stage

 Attendance figures depict total attendance over the length of the festival.